deploring/COS80007-Assignment-1/readme.txt

 		Instructions to run the assignment
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+Navigate to  AJASS > target and open the executable Jar file titled 'AJASS1'

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 		List of known bugs
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+-
+-
+-
+-
+-

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 		Helped Received from outside sources